Renato Martino

-Renato Raffaele Martino (born 23 November 1932) is an Italian prelate of the Roman Catholic Church.
-He has been a cardinal since 2003.
-He has been the longest serving cardinal deacon, the cardinal protodeacon, since June 2014.
+Renato Raffaele Martino (23 November 1932 – 28 October 2024) was an Italian prelate of the Roman Catholic Church.
+Created a cardinal in 2003, Martino became the longest serving cardinal deacon, the cardinal protodeacon, from June 2014.
 He served for more than twenty years in the diplomatic service of the Holy See, including sixteen years as Permanent Observer of the Holy See to the United Nations.
 He held positions in the Roman Curia from 2002 to 2009.

 Early life

 Born in Salerno, Martino was ordained as a priest in 1957.
-He holds a doctorate in Canon law and is fluent in Italian, English, French, Spanish, and Portuguese.
+He held a doctorate in Canon law and was fluent in Italian, English, French, Spanish, and Portuguese.

 To prepare for a diplomatic career he entered the Pontifical Ecclesiastical Academy in 1960.
 He entered the diplomatic service of the Holy See in 1962, serving in Nicaragua, the Philippines, Lebanon, Canada, and Brazil.

 Apostolic Nuncio

-While serving at the Apostolic Nunciature in Brazil, Martino was named Apostolic Pro-Nuncio to Thailand on 14 September 1980, and also Apostolic Delegate to Singapore, Malaysia, Laos and Brunei Darussalam, and Titular Archbishop of Segerme.
+While serving at the Apostolic Nunciature in Brazil, Martino was named Apostolic Pro-Nuncio to Thailand on 14 September 1980, and also Apostolic Delegate to Singapore, Malaysia, Laos, and Brunei Darussalam, and Titular Archbishop of Segerme.

 On 3 December 1986, he was appointed Permanent Observer of the Holy See to the United Nations.
-He was in that post during the United States invasion of Panama, when president Manuel Noriega had taken refuge at the Vatican embassy.
+He was in that post during the United States invasion of Panama, when president Manuel Noriega took refuge at the Vatican embassy.

 In 1991, he opposed the American-led invasion of Iraq and was later critical of state sanctions against Iraq.
 In 1992, he participated at the UN Conference for the environment in Rio de Janeiro, speaking about the "centrality of the human person".

-In June 1994, Martino demanded at the UN that a "safe haven" be created for Tutsi refugees in Rwanda in order to save over 30 000 lives in Kabgayi.
+In June 1994, Martino demanded at the UN that a "safe haven" be created for Tutsi refugees in Rwanda in order to save over 30,000 lives in Kabgayi.

 In September 1994, he was the official spokesman for the Holy See at the International Conference on Population and Development.

 Martino was Pope John Paul II's official representative at the 1994 International Conference on Population and Development, and he had the task of defending the Church's anti-abortion teachings before a European-American bloc that strongly supported access to abortion.
 Martino was able to find support from Latin-American and Arab countries that were anti-abortion, and the Cairo conference was ultimately inconclusive.

 Later in 1995, he participated at the World Conference on Women in Beijing, echoing John Paul's positions in his Letter to Women.
-He has been on diplomatic mission to Côte d'Ivoire to settle disputes there.
+He was on a diplomatic mission to Ivory Coast to settle disputes there.